Turmeric for Mood & Emotional Wellness: Research Overview

 - Curcumin may interact with certain medications, including blood-thinning agents

-- People with underlying medical conditions should consult a healthcare professional Before starting any new supplement
+- People with underlying medical conditions should consult a healthcare professional before starting any new supplement

 - Mood changes that are severe, persistent, or accompanied by thoughts of self-harm require immediate professional support